rebing/graphql-laravel/README.md

 Exceptions are used to communicate back in the GraphQL response that validation errors occurred.
 When using the built-in support, the exception `\Rebing\GraphQL\Error\ValidationError` is thrown.
-In your custom code or when directly using the Laravel `Validator`, Laravels built-in `\Illuminate\Validation\ValidationException` is supported too.
+In your custom code or when directly using the Laravel `Validator`, Laravel's built-in `\Illuminate\Validation\ValidationException` is supported too.
 In both cases, the GraphQL response is transformed to the error format shown below.